NLnetLabs/ploutos/docs/ploutos/README.md

 ## Key concepts and general configuration

-Read [this page](./key_concepts_and_config.md) more about key concepts and general configuration not specific to any single packaging type.
+Read [this page](./key_concepts_and_config.md) to learn more about key concepts and general configuration not specific to any single packaging type.

 ## Creating specific package types